Socks and sandals: Regional phenomenon

 According to Brian Shea of The Evening Sun, wearing socks and sandals is popular among the older generation and Germans.

 The Britons are, according to The China Post, "famed for fashion blunders like wearing socks with sandals".

 Wearing socks and sandals is considered rather unaesthetic in the Czech Republic; however, some people prefer socks and sandals, and a part of the population prefers both the options (sandals with and without socks).

-In Israel, socks and sandals are stereotypically associated with Immigrants from the former Soviet Union.
+In Israel, socks and sandals are stereotypically associated with immigrants from the former Soviet Union.

 Socks and sandals is a regular Pacific Northwest phenomenon.
 Seattle based insurance company PEMCO used the "Sandals & Socks Guy" character as part of a 2007 advertising campaign that portrayed this as a typically Pacific Northwest fashion.
 The Daily Dot highlighted "sandals and socks" as a term entered into a web search engine more often by Washingtonians than residents of any other state.

-Subculture phenomenon
+Cultural phenomenon

 Wearing socks and sandals is associated by some with geek culture.
 Socks and sandals were noted as a "high crime of fashion" when introduced as Xbox Live avatar accessory downloadable content in 2009.

+The combination is also common to some groups of conservative Mennonites as satirized in a 2017 article on The Unger Review and depicted in the 2018 Miriam Toews novel and subsequent Sarah Polley film Women Talking.